Why Is Canola Oil Banned In Europe? – Actual Reason

 Some studies have shown that people who consume a diet high in omega-6 fats are more likely to be obese than those who consume a diet low in these fats.

-How this oil can make diabetes?
+How this oil can cause diabetes?

 Canola oil is also high in unhealthy fats that can lead to diabetes.
 We know these fats can increase inflammation and it also increases insulin resistance, which are both major risk factors for diabetes.